Explore the Caves and Sinkholes of Boyaca Caving Area, Colombia

 After an early start and a 6am breakfast, we trek to the nearby speleological park of Hoyos de Mortiñal.
 Once there, we dive in straight away.
 If you are of an intermediate or advanced level, you can enter the system using SRT.
 In this system the most difficult areas are vertical pitches of 20m-30m.
 If you are a novice, you can crawl, climb or trek from one cave and sinkhole to another.
 In total there are 12 sinkholes to discover.
 We will break for lunch at around 1pm, and finish at 5pm.
 We have dinner at 7pm, followed by social time.

 Another early start awaits, and after breakfast at 6am we head to the amazing waterfall of La Honda, where you will have the chance to trek and try torrenting.
 At 11am, we leave for the beautiful Feto Cave.
 Here we will do some basic caving or, if you are of a higher level, some SRT at a 20m or 70m pitch.
 After a 1pm lunch, we travel to the stunning Periquera waterfalls, where you can again go trekking or torrenting.
-Our return transport for La Mesa will collect us at 4pm.
+Our return transport for your drop-off location will collect us at 4pm.

 You can participate in this tour at any time – however, be aware that in Colombia the two wet seasons are from April to June and September to November.